-Phase 3: participants will be required to carry out individual research in their home country for the preparation and submission of their thesis, assisted at a distance by tutors and/or professors.
-The outline of the thesis to be presented in Turin by April 2016 and completed before September 2016.
+Phase 3: participants will be required to carry out individual research in their home country for the preparation and submission of their thesis, assisted at a distance by tutors.
+The outline of the thesis to be presented in Turin by April 2018 and completed before September 2018.

-Study visits to selected local enterprises will be organized during the face-to-face phase in Turin to provide an opportunity to participants to be exposed to different practices of industrial and employment relations.
+Study visits to local institutions and enterprises will be organized during the face-to-face phase in Turin to provide an opportunity to participants to be exposed to different practices of industrial and employment relations.
 A one-day visit to the ILO Headquarters in Geneva will also be organized.

 The faculty will be selected for its professional experience and subject knowledge.
 It will include professors from the University of Turin and other renowned universities; ILO and ITCILO experts; international experts and practitioners.

 A first level Master’s Degree from the University of Turin (60 certified university credits) will be issued.

 The degree will be awarded to the participants who fulfill all of the following conditions:

 - the administrative requirements and documents required by the University of Turin.

 - attendance of training sessions during the residential phase (only participants with at least 95% attendance will be entitled to apply for the degree).

 - submit the assignments within the set deadlines and quality requirements.